These seven rewards of sobriety are felt as soon as a month after the decision to quit alcohol or illicit drugs.

 Tolerance for Ambiguity/ Uncertainty

-Addiction is dependence on an outer source of power.
+Addiction is a dependence on an outer source of power.
 To get you through the day, the night, something is needed.
 Relying on yourself seems unstable, uncertain.
 To fill in the gaps, you need the substance.

 During recovery, individuals learn techniques to live with the uncertain parts of life.
 These uncertain parts, these questions, usually trigger fear.